 It may well be the car of the future, but most of its customers are used to gasoline cars of the present, which function quite differently.
 A little direction at the beginning can make a big impact in improving the user's experience with an innovative new product.

-This project started out as a group project among myself and another student at General Assembly.
+This project started out as a group project which I lead.
 I have since taken the project further myself.

-To begin, we wanted to establish what Model 3 reservation holders were expecting from the delivery process.
-We also talked with those who had received their cars to see what their experience was.
-We received 30 survey responses and conducted 4 interviews.
+To begin, I wanted to establish what Model 3 reservation holders were expecting from the delivery process.
+I also talked with those who had received their cars to see what their experience was.
+I received 30 survey responses and conducted 4 interviews.

 One of these members is the president of the Ontario Tesla Owners Club and he provided insights into trends he saw from an even greater number of users.
 A few highlights became immediately clear: